arshpreetm/Getting-Cleaning-Data-Week-4/CodeBook.md

 Dataset: Human Activity Recognition Using Smartphones

+Files:

-Files: CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
+CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data

-FinalCodes.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:
+run_analysis.R performs the data preparation and then followed by the 5 steps required as described in the course project’s definition:

 Merges the training and the test sets to create one data set.